 For a mobile app to be successful and get positive reviews with high ratings, you need to keep in mind the needs and expectations of visitors to digital distribution stores.
 Therefore, take into account all complaints and suggestions, not only on Google Play and the App Store, but also on social media channels.

-If you listen to users’ opinions, this’ll allow you to improve the application, as well as your reputation as a developer or publisher.
+If you listen to users’ opinions, this’ll allow you to improve the app, as well as your reputation as a developer or publisher.
 It’ll also help with the first updates to implement the most necessary items that you might have missed.